RavenProject/Ravencoin/whitepaper/README.md

 <p align="center"><i>
 Deep into that darkness peering, long I stood there wondering, fearing, Doubting, dreaming dreams no mortal ever dared to dream before; But the silence was unbroken, and the stillness gave no token.
-\- Edgar Allan Poe, The Raven
+\- Edgar Allan Poe, The Yottaflux
 </i></p>
 Token names are guaranteed unique.
 The first to issue a token with a given name is the owner of that token project.